 9. Lavender Essential Oil

 Lavender essential oil is one of the most popular essential oils used in aromatherapy.
-It’s often used closer to bedtime because its relaxant effects are quite potent, but for people suffering from intense anxiety it can be very useful during the day.
+It’s often used closer to bedtime because its relaxant effects are quite potent, but for people with intense anxiety it can be useful during the day.

 Essential oils can be put in a diffuser so they get distributed in the air of you room.
 You can also apply the oil directly to your skin, or smell it right out of the bottle.
-If you’re going to be applying it to your skin it’s wise to mix it with a carrier oil so it’s less potent.
+If you’re going to apply it to your skin you MUST mix it with a carrier oil so it’s less potent.
 Essential oils can irritate the skin.

 Lavender oil can be found in natural health food stores, at pharmacies and online.